 Help with Eco Projects

 We believe that the small steps truly do matter and that change begins with each one of us, which is why we have chosen to open our home to those who are inspired to share and learn instead of living an isolated homesteading life, just the two of us.
 We do not claim to be experts, however, we believe that we are all experts of our own experience and there is a great deal of value in the growing pains of hands-on learning and trial and error that accompany any meaningful project.

 We also have much to learn from others and there are always tremendous gifts in new perspectives and a fresh set of eyes.
 Having the basic skills of growing, harvesting, and processing your own food, respect for the land which sustains you, and participating in communal living are just a few of the experiences that we feel inspired to share.
 And it is our hope that by being a part of this kind of daily living, that a seed will be planted within all those who come to visit this land.

-The main projects for the 2020 season will include:
+The main projects for fall 2020 will include: